Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 What Populations Are Most At-Risk?

-Women who are going through menopause are at particular risk due to the decrease in estrogen that takes place leading to the vaginal tissue becoming thinner, dryer, and less elastic.
-If you have just given birth, your estrogen levels will be lower while your progesterone levels increase; in the postpartum period, the pituitary gland releases prolactin, a hormone that alerts your body to produce milk, thereby suppressing the ovarian production of estrogen, according to Tami Rowen, M.D., an ob/gyn at UCSF Medical Center.
+- Pregnancy: Similarly, if you have just given birth, your estrogen levels will be lower while your progesterone levels will be higher; in the postpartum period, the pituitary gland releases prolactin, a hormone that alerts your body to produce milk, thereby suppressing the ovarian production of estrogen, according to Tami Rowen, M.D., an OB/GYN at UCSF Medical Center.

 Did You Know?